ibe-uw/tiara/docs/prokaryotic_pipeline.md

 4. Assemble again using Spades (you can skip this step).
 5. Bin them using suitable software (metabat2/concoot).
 6. Use **tiara** again for preliminary assessment of achieved bins (optional).
-7. Further check quality of achieved bins (for example using checkM), or assign specific taxonomy with gtdb-tk.
+7. You can manually refine bins using Anvi'O. Further check quality of  bins can be done using checkM.
+We strongly reccomend to assign lineage to the bins using gtdb-tk.

 [Back to README](README.md)